-A comprehensive guide to buying your next set of wheels interstate.
+Read our comprehensive guide to buying your next vehicle interstate.

-Aside from the purchase price of the car, there are a few extra costs you need to consider when buying a vehicle interstate:
+Aside from the purchase price of the car and the cost of transporting the vehicle, there are a few extra costs you need to consider when buying a vehicle interstate:

 - Transfer of registration.
 When you buy a car, you’ll need to cover the cost of transferring the vehicle’s registration into your name.
 However, if the vehicle is first registered in your name in another state before you drive it home, you’ll also need to cover the cost of moving the registration over to your state of residence.

 - Insurance.
 Remember also that, as part of the cost of registering your vehicle, you’ll also need to pay for compulsory third party (CTP) insurance.
 This will most likely set you back a few hundred dollars or more, but it’s automatically included in the cost of registration everywhere but NSW, the ACT and Queensland.